vmware/terraform-provider-avi/website/docs/r/avi_tenant.html.markdown

 * `created_by` - (Optional) Creator of this tenant.
 * `description` - (Optional) User defined description for the object.
 * `local` - (Optional) Boolean flag to set local.
 * `suggested_object_labels` - (Optional) Suggestive pool of key value pairs for recommending assignment of labels to objects in the user interface.
+Every entry is unique in both key and value.
+Field introduced in 20.1.2.
+Maximum of 256 items allowed.

 ### Timeouts